VegitarianCalc/Alex_VeryReallyGoodPortfolio_BlueStamp/index.md

 ## Summary

-For my Modification I made it track multiple objects and I was able to do that with OpenCV and python.
-In the software I added a feature where the user can choose specifically which objects to detect like mouse or person and it will only detect that object.
-I thought it would be cool if the camera could follow the objects in real time, so I built a pan tilt servo display, and with w, a, s, and d you can move the servos 180 degrees in 4 directions.
+For my Modification I made it track multiple objects and I was able to do that with OpenCV and Python.
+In the software, I added a feature where the user can choose specifically which objects to detect like a mouse or person and it will only detect that object.
+I thought it would be cool if the camera could follow the objects in real-time, so I built a pan tilt servo display, and with w, a, s, and d you can move the servos 180 degrees in 4 directions.

 ## Challenges

 One of the biggest challenges with my modification was making the servos work, I had to give them the right amount of power to them with a battery pack.
-I wired up the servos with a transistors to reroute the power from the battery pack, I wired them incorrectly and the ground from the battery pack went straight to the raspberry pi.
+I wired up the servos with transistors to reroute the power from the battery pack, I wired them incorrectly and the ground from the battery pack went straight to the Raspberry Pi.
 When I plugged it in I fried my Pi for the second time, and I had to get another one.

 ## What's Next

-If I were to continue this project with more time, I would spent more time understanding AI and adding layers to the pre-trained AI models, and making the servos spin in 360 degrees so it can see the entire room.
+If I were to continue this project with more time, I would spend more time understanding AI adding layers to the pre-trained AI models, and making the servos spin in 360 degrees so it can see the entire room.